 You know that feeling when you’re just sitting there, minding your own business, and suddenly, out of nowhere, you feel a bulging or tightening sensation in your calf muscle?
 That’s a muscle spasm.
-Muscle spasms can creep up on you suddenly and without warning, and they can show up in your legs, abdomen, arms, and feet.
+Muscle spasms can creep up on you suddenly and without warning.
+They can show up in your legs, abdomen, arms, and feet.
 They’re often caused by excessive exercising, and they can be painful both in the moment and for hours afterward.

 If you don’t get a lot of muscle spasms, consider yourself lucky.
 Still, you might feel soreness, muscle tension, or achiness in your muscles from working out, sitting too long, or just being alive (the older I get, the more that last one makes sense).
 Experiencing muscle pain is common.
 The good news is that it doesn’t have to result in medication.